 - Anal itching

 An external hemorrhoid may be visible, appearing as a bright red lump near the anus.
 Internal hemorrhoids may protrude outside of the anal opening and become visible.
 When this occurs, the condition is referred to as a prolapsed hemorrhoid.
 A prolapsed hemorrhoid may return to the inside of the anus on its own, or can be gently pushed into place by the patient.

 Complications of Hemorrhoids

 Blood clots may develop within the swollen veins, causing the surrounding tissue to become inflamed.
 If a blood clot forms, the hemorrhoid appears blue, or deep purple.
 Surgery is often needed to remove the hemorrhoid and clot.

-Though rare, severe bleeding may occur as the result of hemorrhoids, and this could lead to iron deficiency anemia, or a decreased number of circulating red blood cells.
+Though rare, severe bleeding may occur as the result of hemorrhoids that could lead to iron deficiency anemia or a decreased number of circulating red blood cells.